IMPACT ON RURAL VETERANS' HEALTH

 - Rural Promising Practices: Identification and system-wide implementation of innovative new models of care by ORH's Veterans Rural Health Resource Centers.
 Current practices in mentored implementation include HIV virtual teams, tele-rehabilitation for Veterans with multiple sclerosis, rural cardiac rehabilitation, suicide prevention, and more

-- Enterprise-Wide Initiatives: Establishment of 40+ nationwide rural programs that provide more health care options including teleradiology, transportation, telephone lifestyle coaching, telemental health, tele-stroke, precision oncology care, and tele-intensive care units
+- Enterprise-Wide Initiatives: Establishment of 40+ nationwide rural programs that provide more health care options including transportation, telephone lifestyle coaching, telemental health, home based primary care, and more.

 Fiscal year 2021 solutions include: